 In the CPSE Department, we value and respect every person and seek to promote multicultural competence.
 Consequently, we need to take steps to listen to, learn from, and respect one another, such as proactively considering others' views and persisting to find common ground and mutually beneficial solutions when differences inevitably occur.
-Awareness of "the gift of personal dignity for every child of God"(i) includes seeing both similarities and differences without simplification, overgeneralization, or minimization of historical and ongoing oppression - with an explicit intent to "eliminate any prejudice, including racism, sexism, and collective wellbeing requires welcoming diverse perspectives and experiences as we "work tirelessly to build bridges of understanding."(iv) Achieving the ultimate unity we seek, a Zion community, entails genuine efforts to maintain mutual trust, fostered by principles of equity, charity, collaboration, and inclusiveness.
+Awareness of "the gift of personal dignity for every child of God"(i) includes seeing both similarities and differences without simplification, overgeneralization, or minimization of historical and ongoing oppression - with an explicit intent to "eliminate any prejudice, including racism, sexism, and nationalism(ii)...regardless of age, personal circumstances, gender, sexual orientation, or other unique challenges."(iii) Our aim of interpersonal unity and collective wellbeing requires welcoming diverse perspectives and experiences as we "work tirelessly to build bridges of understanding."(iv) Achieving the ultimate unity we seek, a Zion community, entails genuine efforts to maintain mutual trust, fostered by principles of equity, charity, collaboration, and inclusiveness.
 If you witness actions or intentions counter to these objectives, we request that you please kindly share your perspectives with those involved rather than remain silent, and if we faculty are part of the problem, we invite you to speak with us, the department chair, or college dean.
 When you witness actions supportive of inclusion or indicative of multicultural competence, please also share those positive observations to foster a synergistic climate in our class and program.